+- Year 13: Week 3, Wednesday 30 October

-- Years 11 and 12: Week 3 Friday 30 October;
+- Year 12: Week 4, Thursday 31 November

-- Year 13: Week 8 Friday 4 December;
+- Year 11: Week 6, Friday 22 November

-- Years 9 and 10: Week 8 Thursday 10 December.
+- Years 9 and 10: Week 9, Tuesday 10 December

+Term 2 (Mid-year) Report:

-Term 1 (Interim) Report: Key competency grades from each subject teacher summarising how students have settled into their learning at the start of the year.
+Key competency grades from each subject teacher summarising how students have settled into their learning at the start of the year.
 There is an explanation of key competencies included in the report to give meaning to the grades and provide suggestions about how to improve.